Search and Rescue Dogs

 - You can purchase an item from our Amazon wish list for us to give to the dog and their handler.

-- You can make a financial donation to our organization to help us to purchase specific items that individual Search and Rescue Dog handlers have requested.
+- You can make a financial donation to our organization to help us to purchase specific items that individual Police K-9 handlers have requested.

 - You can share our Facebook Page Dogs on Duty MO with your friends and tell others about what we do.